cmu-phil/tetrad-manual-rtd/docs/algorithms/fask-vote.md

 ## Limitations

-- **Experimental / work-in-progress**: currently implemented as a Java utility class (`FaskVote`), not a full top-level algorithm wrapper.
 - Requires at least **two datasets**; otherwise voting is pointless.
 - Inherits assumptions and limitations from both:
     - **IMaGES** (score-based, acyclic, multi-dataset assumptions), and